How We Found the Root Cause of Our Baby’s Eczema

 He nursed well, taking to breastfeeding like a champ.

-I still remember our first nap together – mother and son. lying close. myself sleepily drinking in the newness and bliss of motherhood.
+I still remember our first nap together: mother and son. lying close, me sleepily drinking in the newness and bliss of motherhood.

 But all of that changed about 3 months later.

-I wrote about sleep struggles in my post on Natural Sleep Help for Children (and Adults),” so you know we’ve dealt with sleep issues in our home for a long time.
-However, this was really out of control.
+I wrote about sleep struggles in my post on Natural Sleep Help for Children (and Adults but this was a whole different level of bad.

-Things got so bad that my son wouldn’t sleep for more than a half hour at a time.
+Things became so terrible that my son wouldn’t sleep for more than half an hour at a time.

-And at nighttime, he would only sleep for 10 of those half hour stints at a time.
-(Translation – 5 hours of sleep disrupted 9 times.)
+And at nighttime, he would only sleep for 10 of those half-hour stints at a time, which meant 5 hours of sleep disrupted 9 times.

 Mom was a complete mess.